hamlet-io/docs/docs/how-to/define/navigate-the-cmdb/tenant.md

 [?] audit log offline days [90]:
 ```

-That's all it takes to create your first Tenant and its minimal configuration.
+That's all it takes to create your first tenant and its minimal configuration.

 Now let's take a look at what hamlet has created for us.